Parmesan Protein Is Higher Than Chicken By Weight

 • Minimum aging of 12 months

-• Every wheel inspected by the Consortium
+• Inspection of every wheel by the Consortium

 Pre-Grated vs Wedge

-Not all products labeled “parmesan” are nutritionally identical.
+Not all Parmesan products are nutritionally equivalent.

-Some shelf-stable grated parmesan products show:
+Some shelf-stable grated products show:

-• Higher carbohydrate content
+• Higher carbohydrate content from anti-caking agents

 Sodium and Saturated Fat: What to Watch

-• About 334mg sodium
+• About 334 milligrams sodium

-• About 4.2g saturated fat
+• About 4.2 grams saturated fat

 Why Aged Parmesan Has Crunchy Crystals

-Find the healthiest parmesan cheese, ranked and reviewed using the latest lab data, toxicology, and environmental health research.
+Find the healthiest parmesan cheese ranked and reviewed using the latest lab data, toxicology, and environmental health research.

-View parmesan rankings
+View top rankings

 References